 I probably started when I was thirteen or twelve and wrote heavily at that age.
 I didn’t do much writing in college and after that.
 For the past two years, I’ve been rediscovering my love of writing.

 2) How many balls do you juggle on a daily basis, and how do you manage to keep them all in the air (usually), (ball = work, writing, family, etc.)

-3) What can you tell us about your release Prima?
+3) What can you tell us about your release The Vampire’s Gallery?
 What I’m looking for is the story about how the story came to be, not just the blurb and what not.
 J

-4) What is it about the paranormal romance genre that you like so much?
+4) What is it about the paranormal/erotica genre that you like so much?

 5) Do you think you’ll move to another genre, and if yes, what to and when?

 I actually wrote a fantasy book that needs reworked.
 I’m having so much fun writing smut though, it might be another year before I get back to it.

 Antoinette M— had a grubby childhood in southern New Hampshire.
 She has always maintained that “cranky” and “Yankee” rhyme for a reason.
 Today, Antoinette writes smut.
 She lives in a crooked little house, with an awesome husband, and a very large dog.
 She enjoys reversing gender roles, playing with old stereotypes, and is currently working on the next installment of her series, The Vampire’s Gallery.